jnozzi/cocoadev.com/markdown/AcceptAnyDrag.md

-Hello, I have a View, a subclassed General/NSTabView in fact that I want to be able to get notified and able to accept all drags, no matter what is on the pasteboard.
+Hello, I have a View, a subclassed NSTabView in fact that I want to be able to get notified and able to accept all drags, no matter what is on the pasteboard.
 I've made it register for all standard Drag Types, but I want it to be able to recieve drags of custom types too.

 The view's data source will store the contents of the pasteboard for later retrieval.
-Thanks for any pointers; I've searched the General/AppKit docs and can find no way to accept drops without registering for that type.
+Thanks for any pointers; I've searched the AppKit docs and can find no way to accept drops without registering for that type.

-General/EnglaBenny
+EnglaBenny

 ----

-I don't know of a Cocoa way, but see the General/PasteboardPeeker sample code: http://developer.apple.com/samplecode/PasteboardPeeker/PasteboardPeeker.html
+I don't know of a Cocoa way, but see the PasteboardPeeker sample code: http://developer.apple.com/samplecode/PasteboardPeeker/PasteboardPeeker.html

 ----